mathkruger/litefy/README.md

 # ATTENTION - THIS PROJECT IS DISCONTINUED, THIS MEANS I DON'T HAVE ANY TIME OR WILLING TO CONTINUE DEVELOPING IT.
 FEEL FREE TO FORK IT AND MAKE YOUR FIXES/CHANGES.

+I'm not archiving it because maybe in the future I can start working on it again.
+But, for now, I really can't work on it.
+I know, the app is broken and I know the reason (Spotify API limiting the usage).
+Please, **do not open any issues about it**.

 # Litefy

 <img src="src/assets/logo.png" alt="drawing" width="200"/>